 The teacher never claimed that the book contained information on how to cook a pizza, he only said it contained everything to pass the exam.

-Moreover, you cannot go and borrow a book from the class of the year before you and follow it, since the questions you will get in your exam will be based on the book the teacher gave you and not the book given to them.
-You have your 'minhaj' (rules) and they have theirs (see minhaj in 5:48).
+Moreover, you should not go and acquire a book from any other source and follow it, since the questions you will get in your exam will be based on the book the teacher gave you and not any other book.

-Similarly, since God defined for us the function of the Quran (or any Scripture) as being the complete rules to attain salvation (2:38-39), then we must understand the completeness of the Quran according to the function ascribed to it and not in an absolute sense.
+Similarly, since God defined for us the function of the Quran (or any Scripture), which is to provide the complete rules to attain salvation (2:38-39), then we must understand the completeness of the Quran according to the function ascribed to it and not in an absolute sense.